Follow This Simple And Detailed Guide If You Want To Start A Successful Blog And Make Money From It!

 As a result, they end up tangled in their thoughts and start saying, Blogging needs YEARS to make money online.

 This post is based on my personal experience of blogging (including amateur blogging mistakes we all do while starting a blog).
-I will share the detailed process that you can follow to find out how to start a successful money making blog; its optimization & monetization.
+I will share the detailed process that you can follow to find out how to start a successful blog and get paid for it; its optimization & monetization.

 Please note: This article contains links.
 I may receive a small commission if you make a purchase through a link.
 Please read our disclosure and how we make money.
 I only mention products and services that I’m truly a fan of (or that I personally use).